bpcurse/nextcloud-userexport/README.md

 # Nextcloud userexport
-PHP script to export users, groups and groupfolders using Nextcloud's OCS APIs 'user metadata', 'capabilities' and 'groupfolders' via cURL.
+PHP script to export users, groups and groupfolders using Nextcloud's OCS APIs `user metadata`, `capabilities` and `groupfolders` via cURL.

 ## How it works
 The script uses cURL to make calls to Nextcloud's OCS APIs and displays the results either through an HTML table or a CSV list that can be easily copied to calc/excel.
 You can download a CSV formatted file as well.